Spectrally-pure optical serrodyne modulation for continuously-tunable laser offset locking: Introduction

-The performance requirements for OFO depends on application.
-Continuously-tunable Pound-Drever-Hall (PDH) laser-offset locks are simplified by spectrally-pure shifts covering ranges greater than half the cavity free spectral range (FSR) and sufficient power stability in the shifted sideband to maintain lock across the sweep bandwidth.
-Whereas for single-photon frequency shifting, low insertion loss, high conversion efficiency and precise frequency control is desirable to maximize interference visibility \cite{zhu_spectral_2022}.
+The performance requirements for OFO depend on application.
+Continuously-tunable Pound-Drever-Hall (PDH) laser-offset locks are simplified by spectrally-pure shifts covering ranges greater than half the cavity free spectral range (FSR) and sufficient power stability in the shifted sideband to maintain lock across the sweep bandwidth \cite{drever_laser_1983}.
+Whereas for single-photon frequency shifting, low insertion loss, high conversion efficiency and precise frequency control is desirable to maximize interference visibility \cite{zhu_spectral_2022, kapoor_electro-optic_2025}.
 The resolution of laser range finding is limited by optical frequency chirp nonlinearity \cite{uttam_precision_1985,macdonald_frequency_1981}, favoring an OFO with high bandwidth and precise frequency control.
-We expect a wide range of applications will benefit from improved OFO tools.
+A wide range of applications will benefit from improved OFO tools.

-Here we show that commodity arbitrary waveform generators and waveguide electro-optic modulators enable substantially improved OFO performance for continuous-wave laser light relative to prior demonstrations.
+Here we show that a commercial arbitrary waveform generator and a waveguide electro-optic modulator enable substantially improved OFO performance for continuous-wave laser light relative to prior demonstrations.
 We characterize the shift quality via two measures: conversion loss and suppression.
 Let $P_{\text{in}}$ be the power in the optical fiber upstream of the EOM and $P_{\text{out}}$ be the power out of the EOM with no RF applied.
 Conversion loss is defined as the ratio $\beta=P_{\text{out}}/P_{\text{shift}}$ and suppression as the ratio $\gamma=P_{\text{shift}}/P_{\text{spur}}$, where $P_{\text{shift}}$ is power at the target frequency in the output spectrum and $P_{\text{spur}}$ is the maximum power at any frequency that is not the target frequency in the output spectrum.
 We also define insertion loss $\alpha=P_{\text{in}}/P_{\text{out}}$.